 First, a few bits about me.
 My full name is Stephen Von Worley, but I respond best to von or Steve.
 My parents raised me right, and in standardized tests of moral fiber, I consistently rank in the top one-percent.
 To me, nothing quite tops the drama of a high desert thunderstorm – except, perhaps, a raging blizzard.
 With an assist from my wonderful wife, I’ve propagated my Y-chromosome.
-Years ago, those Berkeley hippies gave me an advanced degree in Computerz, and since then, from time to time, my business card has included the word Chief.
+Some years ago, Berkeley gave me an advanced degree in Computer Science, and since then, from time to time, my business card has included the word Chief.
 A native of the Land Of Fruits And Nuts and currently a denizen of its central coast, I’ve lived in a cornucopia of other places – within figurative spitting distance of the Mariana Trench, Smithsonian Institution, Kennedy Space Center, National Atomic Museum, and Gateway Arch, consecutively.
-My personal site can tell you more.
+For more about me, see my personal site.

 For the sheer fun of it, I like to fill the swimming pool with data, dive deep, emerge clutching a fresh insight, and use it to tell a story.
 Other times, an itch must be scratched – like the need to know how far one can get from modern consumer culture, which resulted in the very popular investigation “Where The Buffalo Roamed.”
 That article, and several others you’ll find here, originally appeared on my experimental blog Weather Sealed.